 This post shares all about dracaena care, specifically about growing dracaena indoors!
 This plant, otherwise known as the dragon plant, the corn stalk plant, the corn plant, the dragon tree, and more.
-I’ll be chatting about the different dracaena varieties you’ll likely find in stores; how to fix brown tips; dracaena plant benefits; sunlight, watering, and soil needs, and more!
+I’ll be chatting about the different dracaena varieties you’ll likely find; how to fix brown tips; dracaena plant benefits; sunlight, watering, and soil needs, and more.

 They can be pretty tall, but they can also be cute, compact little desk plants.
 Corn plant varieties (fragrans) can grow over 50 feet tall in their native environments in Africa.
 Sadly, only upwards of 6 feet tall when grown as houseplants (which is still pretty tall!)